 They are not normally employees but receive a fee for acting as a director under a director’s service contract.

-In choosing a non-executive director, ideally you’d choose someone independent of the company who:
+If you’re looking for a non-executive director, look out for someone independent of the company who:

-- has skills and experience valuable to the company
+- has skills and experience the company needs

 - isn’t a supplier or customer